1998 FIFA World Cup: Semi-finals

-Third place play-off
+Match for third place

 Croatia beat the Netherlands to earn third place in the competition.
 Davor Šuker scored the winner in the 36th minute to secure the golden boot.

 Final

 The final was held on 12 July 1998 at the Stade de France, Saint-Denis.
 France defeated holders Brazil 3–0, with two goals from Zinedine Zidane and a stoppage time strike from Emmanuel Petit.
 The win gave France their first World Cup title, becoming the sixth national team after Uruguay, Italy, England, West Germany and Argentina to win the tournament on their home soil.
 They also inflicted the second-heaviest World Cup defeat on Brazil, later to be topped by Brazil's 7–1 defeat by Germany in the semi-finals of the 2014 FIFA World Cup.

 The pre-match build up was dominated by the omission of Brazilian striker Ronaldo from the starting lineup only to be reinstated 45 minutes before kick-off.
 He managed to create the first open chance for Brazil in the 22nd minute, dribbling past defender Thuram before sending a cross out on the left side that goalkeeper Fabien Barthez struggled to hold onto.
 France however took the lead after Brazilian defender Roberto Carlos conceded a corner from which Zidane scored via a header.
 Three minutes before half-time, Zidane scored his second goal of the match, similarly another header from a corner.
 The tournament hosts went down to ten men in the 68th minute as Marcel Desailly was sent off for a second bookable offence.
 Brazil reacted to this by making an attacking substitution and although they applied pressure France sealed the win with a third goal: substitute Patrick Vieira set up his club teammate Petit in a counterattack to shoot low past goalkeeper Cláudio Taffarel.

 French president Jacques Chirac was in attendance to congratulate the winners and commiserate the runners-up after the match.
 Several days after the victory, winning manager Aimé Jacquet announced his resignation from the French team with immediate effect.